Mental health: Global prevalence

 Mental health can be seen as a continuum, where an individual's mental health may have many different possible values.
 Mental wellness is viewed as a positive attribute; this definition of mental health highlights emotional well-being, the capacity to live a full and creative life, and the flexibility to deal with life's inevitable challenges.
 Some discussions are formulated in terms of contentment or happiness.
 Many therapeutic systems and self-help books offer methods and philosophies espousing strategies and techniques vaunted as effective for further improving the mental wellness.
 Positive psychology is increasingly prominent in mental health.

 A holistic model of mental health generally includes concepts based upon anthropological, educational, psychological, religious, and sociological perspectives.
 There are also models as theoretical perspectives from personality, social, clinical, health and developmental psychology.

 The tripartite model of mental well-being views mental well-being as encompassing three components of emotional well-being, social well-being, and psychological well-being.
 Emotional well-being is defined as having high levels of positive emotions, whereas social and psychological well-being are defined as the presence of psychological and social skills and abilities that contribute to optimal functioning in daily life.
 The model has received empirical support across cultures.
 The Mental Health Continuum-Short Form (MHC-SF) is the most widely used scale to measure the tripartite model of mental well-being.

-Demographics
+Adolescent mental health

+Adolescence is a period when many mental health conditions first appear.
+Teenagers face major physical, social, and emotional changes that can increase stress and create challenges for their well-being.
+Research shows that early mental health support helps prevent long-term problems and improves development.